VITA Grant FAQs Category: Program Plan and Civil Rights Narrative

 There are five program measures your organization must report:

-- Taxpayers Assisted – Number of federal returns prepared.
+- Returns Prepared – Number of federal returns prepared.

 - Increased E-file – Number of returns e-filed divided by total number of returns prepared.

-- Services Extended – Number of sites opened to prepare returns.
+- Sites Opened – Number of sites opened to prepare returns.

-- Underserved Taxpayers Assisted – Primary – Number of returns prepared with primary focus characteristic; a return may be counted under each characteristic it represents.
+- Returns Prepared for Primary Focus – Number of returns prepared with primary focus characteristic; a return may be counted under each characteristic it represents.

-- Underserved Taxpayers Assisted – Secondary – Number of returns prepared with secondary focus characteristic; a return may be counted under each characteristic it represents.
+- Returns Prepared for Secondary Focus – Number of returns prepared with secondary focus characteristic; a return may be counted under each characteristic it represents.

 11. At what level (program, department, or other) should the civil rights narrative requirements be reported?